learn-co-curriculum/introduction-to-the-dom/README.md

 The changes that the **developer console** caused, and the changes it currently displays are changes in the *Document Object Model* (which we still didn't explain), but not in our *HTML*.
 Our webpage now looks blank, reflecting the missing body in our DOM, even though our HTML still has content in the body tags.

 So what are we concluding?
 We're concluding that by changing the Document Object Model, we can change the way our webpage displays.
 And we can do this even if our HTML is unchanged.

+**Since we didn't actually modify the HTML, to get your header back just refresh!**

 ### Tell it to me in bullet points